dpiras/GMM-MI/README.md

 To install GMM-MI, follow these steps:
 1. (optional) `conda create -n gmm_mi python=3.9 jupyter` (we recommend creating a custom `conda` environment)
 2. (optional) `conda activate gmm_mi` (activate it)
+3. Install GMM-MI:

+        pip install gmm-mi
+        python3 -c 'from gmm_mi.mi import EstimateMI'

-3. `pip install gmm-mi`, or alternatively, clone the repository and install it:
+or alternatively, clone the repository and install it:

         git clone https://github.com/dpiras/GMM-MI.git
         cd GMM-MI
         pip install .

-4. `pytest` (to make sure the installation worked correctly)
+        pytest

+The latter option will also give you access to Jupyter notebooks to get started with GMM-MI.

 ## Usage